Jersey Act: Effects

-The Jersey Act did not prevent the racing of horses containing the banned bloodlines, as horses with the suspect breeding raced and won in England, but they were considered to be "half-bred".
+The Jersey Act did not prevent the racing of horses with the banned bloodlines, as horses with suspect breeding raced and won in England, but they were considered to be "half-bred".
 A number of American-bred horses carrying the lines of Lexington had already been imported into England, including Americus, Rhoda B, and Sibola, and because they were grandfathered in, they and their descendants were allowed to be registered in the General Stud Book.
 Nor did it prevent the racing of horses that were not registered in the General Stud Book; it just prevented registration in the General Stud Book.
 American bloodlines, whether registered in the General Stud Book or not, dominated English racing in the 1920s and 1930s.
 Horses that were ineligible for General Stud Book registration, but were allowed to race, were identified with a Maltese cross in programs and auction listings.

-A number of American breeders, including the then-chairman of the American Jockey Club, William Woodward, Sr., lobbied hard throughout the 1930s to have the regulation removed.
+A number of American breeders, including the then-chairman of the American Jockey Club, William Woodward Sr., lobbied hard throughout the 1930s to have the regulation removed.
 Woodward, and other defenders of the American bloodlines, argued that the racing performance of the horses proved their purity, even if they could not produce papers that did so.
 Woodward declared in 1935 that "If we do not get together, we will grow apart."
 Those arguing for keeping the Jersey Act in effect pointed out that the General Stud Book is a record of bloodlines, not a work recording racing ability.

 The Jersey Act's major effect was the opposite of what was intended.
-In the years before the Second World War, British and Irish breeders had relied on imported Thoroughbreds from France to enrich their breeding lines, a source that was unavailable during the war, and concerns were beginning to be expressed that the situation might lead to excessive inbreeding.
+In the years preceding the Second World War, British and Irish breeders had relied on imported Thoroughbreds from France to enrich their breeding lines, a source that was unavailable during the war.
+Concerns were beginning to be expressed that the situation might lead to excessive inbreeding.
 Additionally, by the end of the war American-bred lines were some of the most successful racing lines in the world, effectively making the British and Irish breeding programmes that did not use them second-rate, and harming the rebuilding of English racing.
 There were even calls for the creation of an international stud book to record all Thoroughbred pedigrees, thus eliminating any perceived slight on the bloodlines that were excluded from the General Stud Book.